Open Enrollment 2022: Prepare With These Timelines and Important Dates

 - Review usage rates, costs, and availability of additional perks or programs you will offer throughout the enrollment period — such as wellness programs, commuter benefits, FSA, HSA, etc.

-50-60 days before: Finalize plan selections for the upcoming year
+50-60 days before: Finalize health plan selections for the upcoming year

 This is when the HR team and other decision makers determine which company-approved benefit plans will be rolled out for the following year’s coverage.